• Home

 Is a public-private partnership right for my organization?

-P3s are not appropriate for every project, so it is critical to perform a financial analysis, such as a public sector comparator analysis, to determine if a P3 or a traditional design-bid-build process would be more cost effective for your organization.
+P3s are not appropriate for every project, so it is critical to perform a significant amount of due diligence including a strong financial analysis, such as a public sector comparator analysis, to determine if a P3 or a traditional design-bid-build process would be more cost effective for your organization.

 The initial capital costs of a P3 are often higher than design-bid-build projects due to risk sharing, so you may be discouraged to explore a P3.
 However, it’s important to conduct an “apples-to-apples” financial analysis.
 A P3 is a long-term project, so it is important to compare its whole life costs against the projected costs if it was procured using the design-bid-build approach.